Dutchess Mall: Dutchess Mall (1974–2001)

 The Dutchess Mall opened during 1974 as the first mall in Dutchess County, and the first enclosed shopping mall between Yonkers and Albany.
 The mall occupied a portion of a site used during the American Revolutionary War by the Fishkill Encampment and Supply Depot, which has been listed on the National Register of Historic Places since the Dutchess Mall's opening.
 The Fishkill Encampment was previously scheduled for conversion to a national park, but the plan was rejected.

 Original anchors of the mall included Mays and Luckey Platt, two local department stores.

-Others included Flah's, a local department store, a pharmacy named Drug World, as well as Radio Shack and Waldenbooks.
+Others included Drug World pharmacy, as well as Radio Shack and Waldenbooks.

 The Dutchess Mall was often unable to attract many well-known tenants, due to persistent rumors of a larger mall being built nearby.
 The rumored mall, which would have been anchored by Macy's, was never built.
 Eventually, a portion of its retail space was replaced with a satellite campus of Marist College.
 Other problems of the mall included an outdated mall design, competition from the nearby Poughkeepsie Galleria and South Hills Mall, and the beginning of big box type retail.

 Mays, which closed following their 1982 bankruptcy, was replaced with Gaynes.
 Gaynes, in turn, was converted to a Jamesway discount shop during 1988, which closed following their liquidation in 1995.

 Luckey Platt closed sometime in the 1970s and it was replaced with Service Merchandise.
 Service Merchandise closed on December 24, 1996.

+There was also movie theater in the mall with four screens that opened in 1980.
+It closed in August 1997.

-In 2001, the mall closed with only the flea market in the old Service Merchandise remaining, and the rest of the mall sealed off entirely.
+In 2001, the mall closed with only the flea market in the old Jamesway location remaining, and the rest of the mall sealed off entirely.

 Interior of Dutchess Flea Market in 2004 at the Service Merchandise location.

-Redevelopment (2001–present)
+Redevelopment (2001–2021)

 In 1999, plans were announced to convert the mall into a business community named Hudson Valley Metro Centre.
 The project would have included office tenants, a recreational facility, child care, and restaurants.
 Due to high startup costs, the plan was abandoned.

 The Home Depot the replaced the main section of the mall, pictured in 2024.

 In 2003, a group of designers from New York devised a plan to convert Dutchess Mall into a women's prison.
 This plan was one of the finalists in "Dead Malls", a competition created by the Los Angeles Forum for Architecture and Urban Design, however the plan was never realized.

 The main section of the mall was eventually demolished after the 2001 closure and replaced with a Home Depot, which opened on July 5, 2006.

-As of 2024, besides the Home Depot and the DCC satellite campus, the property also has a McDonald's and a Citizen's Bank branch occupying space toward the front of the property.
+As of 2026, besides the Home Depot and the DCC satellite campus, the property also has a McDonald's and a Citizen's Bank branch occupying space toward the front of the property.
 There also used to be a branch of the Hudson Valley Credit Union and a Shop Rite.
 Both of these buildings are now also abandoned.
 Behind the property is a twelve hole golf course.

-The abandoned Service Merchandise building as of 2024.